43 Father's Day Trivia Questions [With Answers]

 Hard Mode: Records and Curiosities (Questions 37-43)

-The last round is a stumper round.
-LearnClash “hard mode” duels show first-try accuracy at just 34% here.
-These are the kind of Father’s Day fun facts you save for the trickiest quizzer.
-People can nail one or two facts.
-Four to five misses per round are typical.
-These seven close the list with verified record-holders, White House trivia, and one detail about William Smart that ties back to Q5.
+The last round is the hardest of the set, the one LearnClash built for the quizzer who thinks they’ve heard everything.
+Expect to nail one or two of these.
+Four or five misses per round is normal here.
+These seven close the list with verified record-holders, White House trivia, and a William Smart detail that loops straight back to Q5.

 7 hard-mode questions on Les Colley’s 92-year-old fatherhood record and the 58-year gap to Mother’s Day.